hairyf/overlastic/docs/en/guide/in-template.md

 # Template Support

-Components created with `unoverlay vue` support not only the use of imperative method calls, but also the use of `<template>`.
+Components created with `Unoverlays` support not only the use of imperative method calls, but also the use of `<template>`.

 > It supports the components used in `<template>`, and also supports the use of callback calls, which will not affect each other's functions.
 This is an option.